okta/okta-react/README.md

 ### `useAuthRequired`

-> This hook is used under the hood in a [Secure][] container.
-Use this hook if you need the authentication check logic, but can't use `Secure`.
+> This hook is used under the hood in a [AuthRequired][] container.
+Use this hook if you need the authentication check logic, but can't use `AuthRequired`.

 `useAuthRequired(context, { onAuthRequired? })` is a React Hook that performs a user authentication check.
 If the user is not authenticated, it performs a redirect to a login page or calls [onAuthRequired][] callback.
 Returns an object with two properties: